Japanese airport hotel puts flight simulator in room

 The machine simulates the experience of piloting a Boeing 737-800, flying from Haneda to Osaka's Itami Airport with an instructor on hand to help.
 Using the simulator costs 30,000 Yen ($277), while booking the room for the night is an additional 25,300 Yen ($234).
 Guests aren't allowed to operate the simulator themselves.

-Aki Hagiwara, the head of sales promotion at the hotel, said it cost about 10 million yen ($92,000) to outfit the room.
+Aki Hagiwara, a public relations manager at the hotel, said it cost about 10 million yen ($92,000) to outfit the room.
 While she was unwilling to disclose sales figures, she said the hotel has gotten positive reaction from enthusiasts.

 It cost about $92,000 to install the simulator in the room.